Isaac-Duarte/BitMan/README.md

 # BitMan
 Free and open-source Proxmox VE API VM management service.
 Full control panel for VM hosting solutions including automated VM creation, payment plan's via stripe API, and administration portal with pretty graphs.

 ## Why
 Because fuck big corporations

+### DKWTCT (Don't know what to call this)
+ASP.NET Core MVC/Web API application writen in .NET 5, all documented using Swagger.
+Built with Identity Server4 and Microsoft Identity to manage credentials and user data.
+Easily migrateable to these (database providers)[https://docs.microsoft.com/en-us/ef/core/providers/] with the help of Entity Framework Core.

 ## Todo